-Fact Check: President Trump's Plans For Syrian Oil
+FACT CHECK: President Trump's Plans For Syrian Oil

 President Trump is renewing his push for U.S. control of Syrian oil.
 But experts say there's not much oil there, and what there is belongs to the Syrian government.

-Still, the idea of controlling the oil fields is one that's long appealed to Trump.
+Still, the idea of controlling the oil fields is one that has long appealed to Trump.
 And it may provide a rationale for maintaining a U.S. military presence in Syria, reversing the president's promise of a full withdrawal.

 "We are leaving soldiers to secure the oil," Trump told reporters on Sunday, while announcing the death of ISIS leader Abu Bakr al-Baghdadi.
 "And we may have to fight for the oil.
 It's OK.
 Maybe somebody else wants the oil, in which case they have a hell of a fight.
 But there's massive amounts of oil."

 In fact, in the best of times Syria produced only about 380,000 barrels of low-quality oil per day.
 And production has fallen more than 90% during the country's long civil war.
-Last year, Syria ranked 75th among countries in the world in oil production, with a daily output comparable to the state of Illinois.
+Last year, Syria ranked 75th among countries in the world in oil production, with a daily output comparable to that of the state of Illinois.

 "Syrian oil was never important to the world market because production was so small," said energy expert Daniel Yergin of IHS Markit.
 "But it was very important to the Assad regime before the civil war because it produced 25% of the total government revenues."